jesspworkandco/REACT-Portfolio/README.md

 ### Questions

-For any questions about this app or if you'd like to contribute, please refer to my Github page or contact me by email!
+For any questions about this app, please refer to my Github page or contact me by email!

 - [JessicaPerez1 Github link](https://github.com/JessicaPerez1)
 - 1jessicaperez@gmail.com